arcticoder/warp-bubble-assemble-expressions/README.md

 # warp-bubble-assemble-expressions

-This repository provides a comprehensive framework for **assembling and organizing mathematical expressions** from multiple warp bubble analysis repositories into unified, publication-ready documents.
+This repository provides a framework for **assembling and organizing mathematical expressions** from multiple warp bubble analysis repositories into unified, publication-ready documents.
 It serves as a central coordination point for collecting, processing, and formatting complex mathematical expressions from distributed warp bubble physics calculations.

 ## Overview